eiwosstdma/js-ecosystem-resources/README.md

 # JavaScript Ecosystem Resources, and slightly more.
-I try to gather some resources about some of the technologies I use, and put them there. <br>
+I try to gather some modern resources about some of the technologies I use, and put them there. <br>
 Most of these resources are free, those that are not will have a :dollar: emoji. <br>
 Some of these resources may be « old », but are still relevant, in the sense that the